seatrips/dakk-pool-guide/README.md

     MINPAYOUT: the minimum amount for a payout

-    You will also need to edit app.js in the /docs or /html folder

 Now edit /docs/index.html and customize the webpage.
-When using a dedicated server just put the content of docs in /var/www/html
+When using a dedicated server instead of github page you could put the content of docs in /var/www/html and edit /docs/app.js

 Finally edit poollogs.json and put in lastpayout the unixtimestamp (http://www.unixtimestamp.com/) of your last payout or the date of pool starting and donations adress and amount.

-Then copy to /docs folder or /html folder when using your own dedicated server.
+Then copy to /docs folder or /html folder if using your own dedicated server instead of github page You can also change root for apache2 to /home/user/lisk-pool/docs

 ### If you are using lisk or rise you need to dpos-api-fallback: